 OTHER THINGS TO NOTEThere’s one supermarket in Abisko, a lot of which is meat and candy.
 LOL.
 They have other things, too – it was easy for me, as a vegetarian, but my friend, a vegan, had a bit of a difficult time and ended up eating dairy while we were there.

-They also don’t sell hard alcohol, just beer.
+The supermarket also doesn’t sell hard alcohol, just beer.
 There aren’t any bars/clubs in Abisko, either.
 Just FYI if you’re tryina get your party on.

 Also, the trains/transportation in general can be cancelled due to weather, so keep that in mind, and feel free to ask the person working at your accommodation what the status is.

 The only restaurant (that I know of) was the one at the Turistation (which was actually really good!), and a little food truck that was located right outside the supermarket (I never tried it though – not much for vegetarians).